Snake0good/Snake0good/README.md

 - 👋 Hi, I’m @Snake0good
 - 👀 I’m interested in Data, Machine Learning, and Web Development
-- 🌱 I’m currently learning Javascript, HTML, and CSS.
+- 🌱 I’m currently learning JavaScript, HTML, and CSS.
 React.js too
 - 💞️ I’m looking to collaborate on anything that I can have an impact on.
 I know the education sector.
 - 📫 How to reach me
 email - jacobegood@gmail.com